eslam-gomaa/virt-backup/organize/snapshot-fix.md

 ### Create & Restore snapshots

 * The following commands are tested to [ `create` --> `move` --> `restore` ] KVM snapshots
-* Next step: Update and test with our code

 ```bash
 # Create snapshot